readthedocs/readthedocs.org/docs/theme-context.rst

 .. note::

-   Take into account that the Read the Docs context is inject after your definition of ``html_context`` so, it's not possible to override Read the Docs context values.
+   Take into account that the Read the Docs context is injected after your definition of ``html_context`` so, it's not possible to override Read the Docs context values.